 My eyes are following a sea bird as it circles strangely in the sky over the city streets.
 Directly beneath is a young woman, in a old coat, tightly buttoned over a large pregnant belly.
 She is walking away from me, and I decide to follow her.

 I follow her inside, but she has disappeared.

-I scramble ahead as quickly as I can and break free into a small chapel.
+And I break free into a small chapel.

-This dance keeps the entire world in balance.
+This is the dance that keeps the entire world in balance.

 Therapists spend an extraordinary amount of time each day talking to clients about motherhood, their mothers and their own motherhood.

 Surely my sample is skewed.
 Manhattan and Brooklyn.

 Those mommies.
 In this era.
 In this place.

 Mothers in my community who know what I do approach me at school, at the park, on the corner, confessing their failures and their fears, seeking reassurance or direction – assuming I have the power to absolve and point them toward the right path over a quick cup of coffee.

 And in my office the mommies tell me their secrets.
 These other mothers take off their protective armor of seeming perfection when they talk to me.